 Practical Access and Timing

-The restaurant closes on Sunday and Monday, which is standard practice for single-star rooms in Rome that prioritise kitchen quality over seven-day coverage.
-Tuesday through Thursday, service runs in the evening only (7 PM to 9:30 PM).
-Friday and Saturday open for both lunch (12:30 PM to 2:30 PM) and dinner (7 PM to 9:30 PM), making the weekend lunch sitting the most accessible slot for visitors with packed evening itineraries.
+The restaurant closes on Sunday and Monday.
+Tuesday through Thursday, service runs in the evening only (7 PM to 10 PM).
+Friday and Saturday open for both lunch (12:30 PM to 2:30 PM) and dinner (7 PM to 10 PM).

-Google reviews stand at 4.7 across 599 ratings, a consistently strong signal for a restaurant at this price and formality level.
+Google reviews stand at 4.7 across 646 ratings.
 High scores at starred addresses often compress once a room is well-established, so a 4.7 from nearly 600 reviews indicates sustained kitchen and service performance rather than an early burst of enthusiasm from a new opening.

 Know Before You Go